Jbleezy/BO2-Reimagined/README.md

 * Kills on any round in 1-2 shots
 * Increased pellet count from 7 to 8
 * Increased pellet size
+* Unupgraded: decreased stock ammo from 60 to 30
+* Upgraded: decreased stock ammo from 120 to 60
 * Upgraded: added camo

 #### Acidgat